Nov 7, 200726

 - For a different angle on the whole shebang: Gatewatching by Axel Bruns: not the most famous of books – perhaps because it is so far ahead of its time.
 Gatewatching looks at peer to peer publishing, and non-traditional news organisations: the likes of Slashdot, Kuro5hin, and Wikinews, among others.
 An essential read for an insight into how news reporting can be organised completely differently.
 See also: Digitizing the News by Pablo Boczkowski.

-- For an essential challenge to your basic journalistic values in the new media age: Online Journalism Ethics by Friend & Singer: poses the questions we should all be asking ourselves, and is brave enough not to supply the answer.
+- For an essential challenge to your basic journalistic values in the new media age: Ethics for Digital Journalists poses the questions we should all be asking ourselves.
+See also: Online Journalism Ethics by Friend & Singer.

-- For the definitive guide to citizen journalism: We The Media by Dan Gillmor: doesn’t sit on the wall, but then Gillmor would be the first to point out that objectivity is dead.
-Not to be confused with the also very good We Media by Bowman & Willis (online only).
+- For the definitive guide to citizen journalism: We The Media by Dan Gillmor is seminal: it doesn’t sit on the wall, but then Gillmor would be the first to point out that objectivity is dead.

 PS: I maintain an ongoing list of useful books for online journalists at My Amazon Associates store.
 If you’re in the US, you may prefer the Amazon.com version.